4 Tips For Scheduling Employees More Effectively

 Create a List of Employees Who Want Extra Shifts

 Let’s piggyback on that last idea.
 Covering shifts can be one of the most challenging parts of an employer’s duties.
-Whether the cause for the open shift is from scheduling mistakes or someone calling in sick, covering an available shift is difficult.
+Whether the cause for the open shift is scheduling mistakes or someone calling in sick, covering an available shift is difficult.
 And for nearly two-thirds of US businesses, a shift will need to be filled at the last minute at least once per week.
 The only way to stay on top of the inevitable is to plan ahead – and hoping your employees won’t call in sick doesn’t count!

 Consider talking with your employees individually if you’re a small business, or sending around a survey if you have a lot of employees.
 Ask if they have an interest in picking up extra shifts.
 There will be lots who say no, but many will say yes.
 Having a list of people you know who are interested in new shifts can save you a lot of time and effort, which will make your life easier.
-That’s because you will only need to call people on the ‘yes’ list when someone calls in sick or a scheduling error occurs.
+That’s because you will only need to call people on the ‘yes’ list when someone calls in sick or a scheduling error occur.
 What’s more is that by filling out the sheet and saying they want more shifts, you won’t catch the employee off guard when you call them asking if they can fill in, which increases the chances of them accepting the last-minute shift.

 Make It Easy for Employees to Change Their Schedule